Affile: Graziani monument

-On 11 August 2012 a publicly funded mausoleum and memorial park was unveiled in the town to Rodolfo Graziani, a former resident of the area and convicted war criminal.
+On 11 August 2012 a publicly funded mausoleum and memorial park was unveiled in the town to Rodolfo Graziani, a former resident of the area and convicted war criminal, directly responsible for the deaths of thousands of Ethiopians and Italian partisans, as well as entire populations of villages in, for instance, Monte Rosso.
 The event was met with widespread criticism in the national and international media.
 A campaign has since been launched to rededicate the memorial to those who died as a result of Graziani’s actions during Italy’s colonial wars in Ethiopia and Libya as well as during the short-lived Italian Social Republic.